Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Keywords: translexeme, translex, allotranslex, formulaic language, pragmatic competence, interlanguage pragmatics, phraseology, communicative competence, second language acquisition

-there remains a lack of a comprehensive conceptual framework explaining how formulaic language and cross-linguistic pragmatic equivalence interact within communicative competence and second language learning.
-One study that clearly highlights the importance of contrastive formulaic language in pragmatics learning was conducted by Ziafar (2020).
-He examined three instructional approaches to teaching pragmatics: implicit instruction, explicit instruction, and a contrastive lexical approach.
-The findings showed no significant differences in learners’ pragmatic development across the three methods.
-However, he argued that the previously reported superiority of explicit instruction may be due to its inclusion of translation and contrastive activities.
-Once these elements were removed, the advantage of explicit teaching largely disappeared.
-This indicates that using contrastive or comparative methods may support the teaching of pragmatics, particularly when working with formulaic expressions.
-Building upon the earlier introduction of the concept of translexeme (Ghaemi & Ziafar, 2011; Khatib & Ziafar, 2012), the present article attempts to address this gap by integrating insights from interlanguage pragmatics, formulaic language research, phraseology, and sociocultural theories of communicative competence.
-The study introduces the notion of translexemic competence, referring to learners’ capacity to identify and employ pragmatically and culturally unmarked formulaic correspondences across languages.
-This competence may reveal an important yet underrecognized cross-linguistic dimension of pragmatic and formulaic competence in second language learning.
-The present article therefore aims to provide a theoretical basis for explaining how formulaic language functions across languages and how learners may develop pragmatically unmarked communicative competence through conscious engagement with comparative formulaic units.
-The article additionally explores the pedagogical implications of translexemic competence for second language instruction, curriculum design, teacher education, translation pedagogy, intercultural communication, and artificial intelligence–mediated language practices.
-Finally, this review article synthesizes scholarship from formulaic language studies, phraseology, sociolinguistics, interlanguage pragmatics, translation theory, and communicative competence research in order to establish the theoretical foundations of the proposed translexemic framework.
+Despite extensive research on formulaic language in acquisition, processing, and pedagogy, relatively less attention has been given to how formulaic expressions function in cross-linguistic pragmatic equivalence.
+In particular, interlanguage pragmatics research has not yet fully integrated formulaic language studies with systematic models of cross-linguistic equivalence in pragmatic realization.
+More specifically, there is still a need for a comprehensive conceptual framework explaining how formulaic language interacts with cross-linguistic pragmatic equivalence within communicative competence and second language learning.
+Although Ziafar (2020) did not find a statistically significant advantage for the contrastive lexical approach over the comparison conditions, the study highlights the complexity of the relationship between explicit instruction, translation, and pragmatic development.
+The findings suggest that the role of cross-linguistic comparison in pragmatics instruction warrants further investigation rather than providing conclusive evidence for its effectiveness.
+Ziafar further suggested that the removal of contrastive instruction involving formulaic expressions may have reduced the effectiveness traditionally associated with explicit instruction and proposed this as a possible explanation for discrepancies between his findings and those of previous studies.
+However, this interpretation remains speculative and was not directly confirmed by the study's results.
+Consequently, the findings should not be viewed as evidence for the superiority of contrastive instruction, but rather as raising important questions about the potential role of translation and cross-linguistic comparison in pragmatic learning.
+These questions are relevant to the present framework, which proposes translexemic correspondences as a theoretical construct and a possible avenue for future empirical investigation.
+Building on the earlier introduction of the concept of the translexeme (Ghaemi & Ziafar, 2011; Khatib & Ziafar, 2012), the present article addresses this gap by integrating insights from interlanguage pragmatics, formulaic language research, phraseology, and sociocultural theories of communicative competence.
+It introduces the notion of translexemic competence, defined as learners’ ability to identify and employ pragmatically and culturally unmarked formulaic correspondences across languages.
+This competence may represent an important yet underexplored dimension of cross-linguistic pragmatic and formulaic competence in second language learning.
+The present article therefore aims to provide a theoretical basis for explaining how formulaic language functions across languages and how learners may develop pragmatically appropriate communicative competence through engagement with comparative formulaic units.
+It also explores the pedagogical implications of translexemic competence for second language instruction, curriculum design, teacher education, translation pedagogy, intercultural communication, and artificial intelligence–mediated language practices.
+Finally, this review article synthesizes research from formulaic language studies, phraseology, sociolinguistics, interlanguage pragmatics, translation theory, and communicative competence research in order to establish the theoretical foundations of the proposed translexemic framework.

 2. Existing Theoretical Traditions Relevant to Translexemic Theory

-2. 1: Translexemic Theory in Relation to Chomskyan Linguistics
+2.1: Translexemic Theory in Relation to Construction Grammar and Usage-Based Linguistics

 2. 2: Translexemic Theory in Relation to Phraseology and Idiomaticity